Parking tickets issued by the police

 If you park on public land and don't follow the parking restrictions, you could have to pay a fine.
 The rules about fines depend on the policy of the local council where you parked.
 Find your local council on mygov.scot.

 In areas where the police are responsible for enforcing parking restrictions, you might get a fine called a 'fixed penalty notice'.
 This is a criminal matter.

 Receiving a fixed penalty notice

 The fixed penalty notice will say that you have 21 days to respond.
 You can:

-If you do not respond to the offer within 21 days, you will be sent a 'notice to owner' reminding you to pay.
-If you don't pay within the correct period of time, the amount you must pay will be increased by a further 50%.
-If you still don't pay, you can be asked to appear in court.
+If you don't respond to the notice within 21 days, the police will send you a 'notice to owner' reminding you to pay.
+If you don't pay on time, the amount you must pay will go up by 50%.